andreighinea1/FCV-Project2/extras/Project Proposal.md

 1. **Perspective Correction**: Corrects skew caused by camera angles by detecting paper edges and applying a perspective transformation.
 Assumes the paper is fully visible and placed on a contrasting background.
-2. **Background Removal**: Eliminates the paper background while preserving text clarity using adaptive thresholding and morphological operations.
+2. **Background Removal**: Remove uneven backgrounds while preserving text clarity using adaptive thresholding and morphological operations.
+This process isolates text regions and ensures the output is a clean, binarized image.
-3. **Text Highlighting**: Marks text regions with overlays or bounding boxes to enhance visibility.
+3. **Text Detection and Highlighting**: Detect text regions using contour-based methods and filter based on geometric constraints.
+Highlight detected text using bounding boxes or overlays for better readability and digitization.
 4. **Edge Enhancement**: Sharpens faint text edges using filters like Sobel or Laplacian for improved clarity.

 ---